Michael Cheek: Bromley

-On 10 May 2019, Cheek signed for Bromley.
-Cheek scored on his home debut for Bromley against his former club Ebbsfleet in a 3–1 win on 6 August 2019.
-He scored 13 times in 37 league appearances in his first season with Bromley.
+On 10 May 2019, Cheek signed for National League club Bromley.
+Manager Neil Smith said that "to get someone of his quality into our side for next season is massive for us".
+Cheek scored on his home debut for Bromley against his former club Ebbsfleet in a 3–1 win on 6 August.
+He scored 15 times in 45 appearances in the 2019–20 campaign.
 In January 2021, he signed a new deal with the club.
-Following the 2020–21 National League season, Cheek won the Golden Boot award after scoring 21 league goals for Bromley in the National League, as well as a further four in cup competitions.
+Following the 2020–21 season, Cheek won the Golden Boot award after scoring 21 league goals for Bromley in the National League, as well as a further four in cup competitions.

-On 22 May 2022, Cheek scored the only goal in the 2022 FA Trophy final against Wrexham at Wembley Stadium.

-In May 2024, he scored twice at Wembley in the 2024 National League play-off final.
+On 22 May 2022, Cheek scored the only goal in the FA Trophy final against Wrexham at Wembley Stadium.
+He was named on the National League Team of the Year, having scored 17 goals in 42 league games across the 2021–22 campaign.
+He then hit 17 goals in 47 games in all competitions in the 2022–23 season.
+On 17 February 2024, he scored a hat-trick in a 4–3 victory over Chesterfield in a top-of-the-table clash at Hayes Lane.
+On 5 May 2024, he scored twice at Wembley in the play-off final.
 Bromley drew the game 2–2 and won 4–3 on penalties against Solihull Moors.
 Cheek also scored his penalty in the shootout.
 The win meant that Bromley had secured promotion to the English Football League for the first time in the club's history.
+Overall, he scored 26 goals in 53 appearances across the 2023–24 season.

 On 10 August 2024, Cheek scored Bromley's first goal in the Football League, in a 2–0 win away to Harrogate Town.
-On 27 April 2025, he was named EFL League Two Player of the Season.
+He also won 11 aerial duels during the game, earning himself the fifth-highest rating in League Two that weekend.
+He was nominated for the League Two Player of the Month award after scoring three of Bromley's four goals in September.
+He was named League Two Player of the Week after scoring the only goal of the game against Fleetwood Town on 15 February, also winning 12 aerial duels during the match.
+He was nominated again as that month's League Two Player of the Month following three goals and two assists.
+On 27 April, he was named League Two Player of the Season.
+He was also the division's Golden Boot with 25 goals, six more than any other player, and claimed seven assists to take him to 32 goal involvements.
+He was also named as PFA League Two Players' Player of the Year.